panthercomputers/node-red-contrib-onvif-ng/README.md

 This project is a **maintained continuation** of
 **node-red-contrib-onvif-nodes** by Bart Butenaers, updated for modern Node-RED runtimes and real-world camera behavior.

+## Legacy branch

+The `bart-original` branch preserves the original upstream implementation by Bart Butenaers.
+It is retained for historical reference and is not merged into `main`.

 ---

 ## ✨ Key Features